edwardsjtimothy/text_adventure/README.md

 1. refactor combat functions in adventurers.py into one class agnostic function *Complete* 2. contain maneuver check in enemy constructor in a function so that the same block of code isn't repeated.
-    *Complete* a. better understand Python variable scoping
+    *Complete* a. better understand Python variable scoping *Complete* 3.
+Function to determine if player encounters random enemy while moving through the narrative.
-3. Function to determine if player encounters random enemy while moving through the narrative.
+    a. build way to increase likelihood of ambush if player is menu jumping excessively
 4. Function to manage player health regeneration out of while out of combat.
     a.
 Develop a way for system to recognize and punish attempts to catalyze faster regeneration by switching back and forth between menus.
 5. Inventory and loot system